-Modelling the diurnal cycle of precipitation over the Maritime Continent (MC) is still one of the biggest challenges in Tropical Meteorology today because of significant biases in simulated rainfall (Love et al., 2011; Teo et al., 2011; Li et al., 2017).
+Modelling the diurnal cycle of precipitation over the Maritime Continent (MC) is still one of the biggest challenges in tropical meteorology today because of significant biases in simulated rainfall (Love et al., 2011; Teo et al., 2011; Li et al., 2017).
 While models can capture the gross feature, they may overestimate or underestimate the diurnal cycle amplitudes in the simulation results, especially near coastal regions (Love et al., 2011; Trilaksono et al., 2011; Li et al., 2017).
-Simulation results are also found to have problematic phase errors compared to satellite rainfall data (Love et al., 2011), with a bias as large as 2-4 hours over both land and ocean in the MC (Li et al., 2017).
-The bias in rainfall simulation is even higher, up to 12 hours over the northern coast of West Java and varied from 3 to 15 hours over the west coast of Sumatra Island, compared to the Tropical Rainfall Measuring Mission (TRMM) satellite dataset (as interpreted from Fig. 5 in Im and Eltahir, 2017).
-Such deficiencies in the models cannot be remedied by simply increasing spatial resolution (e.g., Im and Eltahir, 2017; Li et al., 2017), which indicate that models still lack key capabilities to capture fundamental mechanisms involved in the diurnal convective activities over land and ocean.
+Simulation results are also found to have problematic phase errors compared to satellite rainfall data (Love et al., 2011), with a bias as large as 2-4 h over both land and ocean in the MC (Li et al., 2017).
+The bias in rainfall simulation is even higher, up to 12 h over the northern coast of West Java and varying from 3 to 15 h over the western coast of Sumatra, compared to the Tropical Rainfall Measuring Mission (TRMM) satellite dataset (as interpreted from Fig. 5 in Im and Eltahir, 2017).
+Such deficiencies in the models cannot be remedied by simply increasing spatial resolution (e.g. Im and Eltahir, 2017; Li et al., 2017), which indicates that models still lack key capabilities to capture fundamental mechanisms involved in the diurnal convective activities over land and ocean.